Essential Nutrients to Support Thyroid function

 Hypothyroid – Meaning, Symptoms & Causes

+Before knowing the symptoms of Hypothyroid, it is essential to know what causes hypothyroidism in the first place.
 Hypothyroidism or Hypothyroid, also known as an underactive thyroid, is a common endocrine disorder that occurs when the thyroid gland does not produce enough hormones.
 This butterfly-shaped gland, located in the neck, plays a crucial role in regulating metabolism, body temperature, and energy levels.
-When thyroid hormone levels drop below normal, it can lead to a wide range of hypothyroidism symptoms(symptoms of hypothyroidism in females/symptoms of hypothyroidism in males), including fatigue, weight gain, hair loss, and depression.
-There are several causes of hypothyroidism(what causes hypothyroidism/hypothyroidism causes), including autoimmune disease, radiation therapy, and certain medications.
-While hypothyroidism is a chronic condition that requires ongoing Thyroid Management, with proper treatment, most people with the condition can lead normal, healthy lives.
+When thyroid hormone levels drop below normal, it can lead to a wide range of hypothyroidism symptoms, including fatigue, weight gain, hair loss, and depression.
+There are several causes of hypothyroid symptoms, including autoimmune disease, radiation therapy, and certain medications.
+While hypothyroid is a chronic condition that requires ongoing Thyroid Management, with proper treatment, most people with the condition can lead normal, healthy lives while keeping their hypothyroid symptoms at bay.
+Here, we shall understand what causes hypothyroidism, how to identify hypothyroid symptoms and how to control hypothyroidism causes.

 What are the Symptoms of Hypothyroidism?

-Hypothyroidism symptoms(hypothyroid symptoms) can vary widely from person to person, and they may develop gradually over a period of months or years.
-Some of the most common hypothyroidism symptoms(hypothyroid symptoms) include:
+Before knowing what causes hypothyroidism, let’s understand the variety of its symptoms.
+Hypothyroidism symptoms can vary widely from person to person, and they may develop gradually over a period of months or years.
+Some of the most common hypothyroidism symptoms include:

-6. Constipation: Slowed metabolism can cause constipation.
+6. Constipation: Hypothyroid symptoms can cause slow metabolism which can lead to constipation.

 7. Menstrual irregularities: Hypothyroidism can affect menstrual cycles and cause heavy or irregular periods.

-It is important to note that not everyone with hypothyroidism will experience all of these hypothyroidism symptoms(symptoms of hypothyroidism in females/symptoms of hypothyroidism in males), and some people may not experience any hypothyroidism symptoms(hypothyroid symptoms) at all.
-If you are experiencing any of these symptoms, it is important to speak with your healthcare provider to determine if hypothyroidism may be the cause(what causes hypothyroidism/hypothyroidism causes).
+It is important to note that not everyone with hypothyroid will experience all of these hypothyroidism symptoms, and some people may not experience any hypothyroidism symptoms at all.
+If you are experiencing any of these symptoms, it is important to speak with your healthcare provider to determine if hypothyroidism may be the cause.

 Symptoms of Hypothyroidism in Males